Phalanx CIWS: Upgrades

-Due to the evolution of threats and computer technology, the Phalanx system has been developed through several configurations.
-The basic (original) style is the Block 0, equipped with first-generation, solid-state electronics and with marginal capability against surface targets.
-The Block 1 (1988) upgrade offered various improvements in radar, ammunition, computing power, rate of fire, and an increase in maximum engagement elevation to +70 degrees.
+The Phalanx system has been developed through several configurations.
+The basic (original) is the Block 0, equipped with first-generation, solid-state electronics and with marginal capability against surface targets.
+The Block 1 (1988) upgrade improved radar, ammunition, computing power, rate of fire, and an increase in maximum engagement elevation to +70 degrees.
 These improvements were intended to increase the system's capability against emerging Russian supersonic anti-ship missiles.
 Block 1A introduced a new computer system to counter more maneuverable targets.
 The Block 1B PSuM (Phalanx Surface Mode, 1999) adds a forward-looking infrared (FLIR) sensor to make the weapon effective against surface targets.
 This addition was developed to provide ship defense against small vessel threats and other "floaters" in littoral waters and to improve the weapon's performance against slower low-flying aircraft.
 The FLIR's capability is also of use against low-observability missiles and can be linked with the RIM-116 Rolling Airframe Missile (RAM) system to increase RAM engagement range and accuracy.
 The Block 1B also allows for an operator to visually identify and target threats.

 Since the end of FY 2015, the US Navy has upgraded all Phalanx systems to the Block 1B variant.
 In addition to the FLIR sensor, the Block 1B incorporates an automatic acquisition video tracker, optimized gun barrels (OGB), and Enhanced Lethality Cartridges (ELC) for additional capabilities against asymmetric threats such as small maneuvering surface craft, slow-flying fixed and rotary-winged aircraft, and unmanned aerial vehicles.
 The FLIR sensor improves performance against anti-ship cruise missiles, while the OGB and ELC provide tighter dispersion and increased "first-hit" range; the Mk 244 ELC is specifically designed to penetrate anti-ship missiles with a 48 percent heavier tungsten penetrator round and an aluminum nose piece.
 Another system upgrade is the Phalanx 1B Baseline 2 radar to improve detection performance, increase reliability, and reduce maintenance.
 It also has a surface mode to track, detect, and destroy threats closer to the water's surface, increasing the ability to defend against fast-attack boats and low-flying missiles.
 As of 2019, the Baseline 2 radar upgrade has been installed on all U.S. Navy Phalanx system-equipped vessels.
 The Block 1B is also used by other navies, such as Canada, Portugal, Japan, Egypt, Bahrain, and the UK.

 In April 2017, Raytheon tested a new electric gun for the Phalanx allowing the system to fire at varying rates to conserve ammunition.
 The new design replaces the pneumatic motor, compressor, and storage tanks, reducing system weight by 180 lb while increasing reliability and reducing operating costs.